Real Score

 2. Odds: What are the odds of winning?
 Is the competition transparent of the odds?
 How do these odds compare to other legitimate competitions?

-5. Bonus Point: The last point will be a awarded on fully subjective basis.
+5. Bonus: The last point is a bonus point, which will be a awarded on fully subjective basis.
 As the competitions vary greatly from one to another, it seems fair that if the one competition is doing something really well (or something extremely poorly), they should be awarded (or punished) for it.
 This might be an online free entry method (that is genuinely free), or maybe the competition offers a fun and exciting user experience, or perhaps some parts of the competition already reviewed before are performed so well, that the competition deserves a second point in their Real Score.

 Final Scores